the French flag book cover

 Descartes inaugurates a completely new way of philosophising, one that seeks its ultimate foundation in subjectivity.
 And yet, he remains bound to pure objectivism, despite its subjective grounding.

-For Husserl, the ego is not simply the psychological I, for the ego cannot itself appear within the world, since everything worldly derives its very meaning from its operations—including the I in its psychological, habitual sense.
+For Husserl, the ego is not simply the psychological I, for the ego cannot itself appear within the world, since everything belonging to the world derives its very meaning from its operations—including the I in its ordinary, psychological sense.

 The cogitations of the ego constitute, through their operations, the entire sense of being that the world can ever possess.
 All distinctions—I/you, inner/outer—are constituted within the absolute ego.

-Descartes, in his haste to establish objectivism and the exact sciences of nature, did not systematically interrogate the pure ego concerning what it possesses in its own right, in terms of acts and faculties.
+Descartes, in his haste to establish objectivism and the exact sciences of nature, did not systematically examine what the pure ego possesses in its own right, in terms of acts and faculties.

-The initial Meditations were thus, in part, a work of psychology.
+The early Meditations were thus, in part, a work of psychology.
 Descartes did not examine intentionality, which forms the essence of egological life.

 Descartes marks the starting point for two major philosophical trajectories: